View Other Content

 Youngsters in Euro action

-2000 - Future red Milan Baroš won his sixteenth cap for the Czech Republic Under-18’s, and was booked as they drew 1-1 with Russia in a European Championship Finals encounter in Augsburg.
+2000 - Future red Milan Baroš won his sixteenth cap for the Czech Republic Under-18’s, also being booked as they drew 1-1 with Russia in a European Championship Finals encounter in Augsburg.

-2008 – Manchester City’s Daniel Sturridge featured in England’s goalless draw in the Under-19’s European Championships in the Czech Republic.
+2008 – Future reds Victor Moses and Daniel Sturridge featured in England’s goalless draw in the Under-19’s European Championships in the Czech Republic.
 On the same day, Péter Gulácsi, Krisztián Németh and András Simon all played for Hungary as they beat Spain 1-0 in the same competition.